My Week 17 – GPS Guilt

 Then I was reminded of my other very awkward conversation this week, when I was talking to a colleague who was getting text messages from a friend.
 “She’s my spiritual friend,“ she informed me, but I was a little distracted so I replied without thinking (as per usual), “Oh, is that like a girl crush or something?”
 She looked at me curiously, at which point I thought maybe I needed to elaborate (turns out I didn’t), so I said, “You know, like the female equivalent of a bromance?
 Like a friend you would…” She replied, very thoughtfully, “No, more kind of a life coach.
 We do yoga together and go to spiritual retreats.
 She gives me advice about big life decisions and things like that.”
 Then I felt like a bit of an idiot, and I was grateful that my colleague is a really awesome person who is not judge-y at all.
 The world needs more people like her, and less like the cigarette-smoking woman who apparently DOESN’T like boobs.

-My Week 15 – Strange Bathroom Experiences and Customer Service
+My Week 15 – Strange Customer Service

 *I am currently over the quarter-way point towards a whole year of inanity.
 Huzzah!